 His grandfather Sakti Muni, was first to comprehend eternal Karmyoga - the nature of rise of consciousness (Vishnu).
 And his great-grandfather Vaśiṣṭha was titled Bramhrishi - the first guardian of spoken wisdom.

 How did Dwaipayana manage to write such epic(s) at a time when scribing, in itself, was a challenge? — there was no spell check, no grammar support!
-In fact, Sanskrit Grammar 11 was not even formalized yet.
+In fact, Sanskrit Grammar13 was not even formalized yet.
 And of-course there was no computer.
 Not even a type-writer!

-The legend says, Bramha, in his infinite wisdom, pointed Dwaipayana to Siva's12 son Ganesa13 (the elephant God).
-Adi Parva describes this story in all its poetical glory.
+The legend says, Bramha, in his infinite wisdom, pointed Dwaipayana to Ganesa14 - Siva's15 son - the superior intelligence we described in previous chapter.
+Adi Parva, the first book, details the immensity of this incident in the very first chapter.
 Here is an excerpt from Kisari Mohan Ganguly's translation -

 O divine Brahma, by me a poem hath been composed which is greatly respected.
 The mystery of the Veda, and what other subjects have been explained by me;